 Each project must have at least one active student, staff or faculty member to act as the contact person throughout the life of the project.
 Graduating students may be part of the application process but the contact person must be a currently enrolled student (full or part-time).

-- Meditation rooms on campus
+- Create a meditation room on campus

-- Yoga class in downtown Hamilton
+- Provide yoga classes in downtown Hamilton

 - Hire a student to help develop a new well-being initiative

-For that reason, the McMaster Okanagan Committee has adopted the use of The Eight Dimensions of Well-being for the classification of our health and well-being programs, services, and educational opportunities.
+The McMaster Okanagan Office of Health & Well-being believes that all areas of our daily lives influence our health and well-being.
+For that reason, we have adopted the use of The Eight Dimensions of Well-being for the classification of our health and well-being programs, services, and educational opportunities.

 The eight dimensions include physical, emotional, spiritual, social, intellectual, financial, environmental and occupational.

-In your application you will be required to choose up to 3 dimensions that you would like your project to be reviewed under.
+In your application, you will be required to choose up to 3 dimensions that you would like your project to be reviewed under.

 We want to ensure that the selected projects are representative of the vast array of well-being.
 Therefore, applications must indicate what dimensions it would like to be assessed under.
 Each project can choose up to 3 dimensions.

-All current McMaster students, staff and faculty members are eligible to apply.
+All current McMaster students, staff, and faculty members are eligible to apply.
 Applications can be submitted by groups or individuals.

-Applications must be completed online through AwardForce.
+Applications must be completed online Microsoft Forms

 Funding is available up to $5,000 per project.
 Projects must submit a detailed budget request along with the application outlining how the funds will be used.